pablonsilva/RPV/README.md

 # RPV
-RPV's code - Version submitted to the Oxford Bioinformatics.
+RPV's supplementary files submitted to the Applied Intelligence.

 Manuscript's link will be available after acceptance.